Cedar Atlas Essential Oil - Certified Organic

 When used as part of a regular haircare regime, Organic Cedar Atlas Essential Oil helps to control dandruff and keeps the hair in great condition, and in recent research it was found to treat hair loss.
 A blend of rosemary and cedar atlas oils added to a fragrance-free shampoo and conditioner base will give tired, lifeless hair a welcome boost.

-Organic Cedar Atlas Essential Oil has a strong antiseptic and astringent action that can be used to great effect in skincare treatments for a wide range of common conditions such as acne and spots.
+Organic Cedar Atlas Essential Oil has a strong antiseptic and astringent action that can be used to great effect in skincare treatments for a wide range of common skin problems such as spots.
 Whilst it does not offer the same potency as tea tree, it does present a more acceptable aroma for many people!
-It is an excellent inhalant oil for clearing stubborn catarrh and for easing all types of respiratory conditions.
+It is an excellent inhalant oil for keeping airways clear.

 - Buy with confidence – 30 Day Money-back Guarantee